dydxprotocol/solo/docs/api.md

 Description:
 Cancels an open order by hash.

-Please note you will need to provide a valid cancelation signature in order to cancel an order.
+Please note you will need to provide a valid cancelation signature in the Authorization header in order to cancel an order.
-The cancellation message should be hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) and include the original orderHash but will not include any information about the order format, version, or chainId since these are already baked-into the hash of the order.
+The Authorization header signature should be hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) and include the original orderHash but will not include any information about the order format, version, or chainId since these are already baked-into the hash of the order.
 You can see working examples of signing in the [LimitOrders](https://github.com/dydxprotocol/solo/blob/master/src/modules/LimitOrders.ts) module of Solo.js.

 Headers:
 ```